 7. Reflective Practice

-Regularly step back and look at the relationship from altitude.
+Once in a while, step back and look at the relationship from altitude.
 What patterns are we in?
 What's working?
-What's not?
+What isn't?
 What do we want to change?
+It's easy to get lost in the day-to-day logistics and miss the slow drift, and periodic reflection is how you catch the course you're on before you're badly off it.

 When You Actually Need Therapy